StrayFeral/custom_numbers/README.md

 ### TUTORIAL: DECLARING A CUSTOM NUMERAL SYSTEM

-Okay, so far you are familiar with the most widely used numeral system - the binary, the octal, the decimal and the hexadecimal.
+Okay, so far you are familiar with the most widely used numeral systems - the binary, the octal, the decimal and the hexadecimal.

 Let's start by re-defining the binary system.
 So it does have a Base of 2